happyplaygrounds/erp-docs/index.md

 You are currently on the Happy Docs website.
 Happy Docs allows Happy Playgrounds to communicate documentation and news to our team.

-{% include note.html content="If you were working in the HIIQ site and clicked Support and already know how to naviagate Happy Docs.
-Click on the Docs menu and select HIIQ in the dropdown to go directly to HIIQ documentation.
+{% include note.html content="If you were working in the HIIQ site and clicked Support and already know how to navigate Happy Docs.
+Click on the Docs menu and select HIIQ in the drop down to go directly to HIIQ documentation.
 Also, you can click <a alt='Happy ERP ' href='https://erp.happyplaygrounds.com'>here</a> to go back to HIIQ immediately." %}

-###  Terminolgy
+###  Terminology

 * Topbar/Navigation - The blue menu at the top of every page is the topbar.
 Navigation is how you move around the site.
 * Sidebar - the accordion menu to the left of this text.